hrvoje064/math-quiz-jasna/README.md

     +/- (in 4 levels),
     multiplication/division  table (adjustable from 5*5 to 12*12),
-    division where the result is always integer (in 3 levels), 3 digit multiplication and division.
+    division where the result is always integer with or without remainder (in 6 levels),
+    3 digit multiplication (in 2 levels), and division.

 There are also numerous  non arithmetic exercises;